-Spencer further said that their goals were to make the device (Xbox Controller) adaptable, to make the gamers create a startup that will work exclusively for them in a way that is plug-and-play, extensible, and affordable.
+Spencer further said that their goals were to make the device (Xbox Controller) adaptable.
+It will make gamers to create a startup that will work exclusively for them in a way that is plug-and-play, extensible, and affordable.
 Microsoft has worked with many companies like The Cerebral Palsy Foundation, The AbleGamers Charity, Craig Hospital, SpecialEffect, and Warfighter Engaged while designing the Controller.

 Moreover, working with the common adaptive switches that have the gamers with the limited mobility has own and has the two large buttons to set.
-These buttons were reprogrammed to act as any of the standard controller’s buttons, which inputs via the Xbox Accessories App.
+These buttons will reprogram to act as any of the standard controller’s buttons.
+Which inputs via the Xbox Accessories App.

 For more news and updates of microsoft visit office.com/setup.